Bernard O'Kane (bishop)

 Bernard O'Kane was an Irish Roman Catholic priest and Bishop of Derry from 1926 to 1939.

 Early life and education

 A native of Garvagh he was educated first at St Columb's College and then at St Patrick's College, Maynooth where he ordained in 1891.
 He spent two years post graduate study in the Dunboyne Establishment and joined the staff of St Columb's College in 1893.

 He was a brilliant scientist, a regular contributor to technical journals on astronomy, light and radio waves and fascinated by the development of the modern wireless system.
-He served as College President from 1905-1919 when he was appointed Parish Priest of Maghera and, in time, Vicar General of the Diocese.
+He served as College President from 1905 to 1919 when he was appointed Parish Priest of Maghera and, in time, Vicar General of the Diocese.
 He served there until his episcopal appointment in 1926 in succession to Charles MacHugh (bishop).

 Bishop of Derry

 His appointment was a popular one and, given his experience in education, he made the provision of schools a key part of his pastoral work across his diocese, divided into two sovereign states by Partition of Ireland.

 A social conservative, his 1932 Lenten Pastoral Letter he wrote of how the poteen trade had become a plague "which was raising a race of degenerates which was bringing no credit to our race.

 He was a friend of Guglielmo Marconi.